 Amanda McMahon, Board Member

-Amanda currently works full time as a Community Engagement Officer at Latrobe Regional Hospital and is also owner of a local small hospitality business.
-Amanda has demonstrated knowledge and skills in health, fundraising & events management, community and career development, mentoring, leadership, culture change and relationship management, and is also experienced in the banking, education, disability sectors.
-Amanda joined the Board in 2017 and also takes part int he Youth Choices Committee.
-She is a strong community professional, graduating from GCLP in 2014 and currently studying an MBA.
+Amanda is currently the Head Start Co-ordinator Inner Gippsland.
+She was previously the Community Engagement Officer at Latrobe Regional Hospital and is also the owner of a local hospitality business.
+Amanda has demonstrated knowledge and skills in health, fundraising and events management, community and career development, mentoring, leadership, culture change and relationship management, and is also experienced in the banking, education, disability sectors.
+She was also a part of the Youth Choices Committee.
+Amanda joined the Board in 2017 having gained an appreciation of the work of MLSCC in her role with Bank Australia.
+She has a Diploma Hospitality, Graduate Diploma Business Administration.
+She is a strong community professional, graduating from Gippsland Community Leadership Program (GLCP) in 2014 and currently studying a Master of Business Administration (MBA).
+Amanda brings extensive business networks to the Board.

 Mary Storie, Board Member